emirystraiff/Fotask/README.md

 ### Plans for future?
-This project is currently set to private until completion.
 I have yet to decide if Fotask should be open source or not, but what I have decided is to make Fotask free to download for anyone who wants to use it.
 I can not wait to finish this project to increase my productivity, as well as sharing it with the world in hopes it would help others too.